 The agents we chatted with answered our questions quickly and followed up with useful links.
 Much better than some of the automated chatbots that we’ve encountered across various services.

 Tello is an inexpensive option for people who want to save on their monthly cell phone bill.
 You’ll get low costs and no hidden fees.

-Tello is great for high school and college students who are getting their own cell service for the first time—or anyone who doesn’t need unlimited data, really.
-It’s also great for anyone who uses their phone for talking and texting and not for trading pictures or browsing the internet.
+Tello is great for high school and college students who get their own cell service for the first time and want to start with a more affordable option.
+It’s also ideal for anyone who uses their phone for talking and texting and not for trading pictures or browsing the internet.

 - Customer service: You get 24/7 support from Tello, and most customer service reviews are decent.

 We spent hours researching and evaluating data to write this article to help our readers.
 Our analysis and suggestions are based on a deep knowledge of the industry (having written in-depth reviews of dozens of cell phone carriers), but that’s not all.